hyperledger/fabric/docs/source/build_network.rst

 We want to go through the commands manually in order to expose the syntax and functionality of each call.

-First let's start your network:
+First let's start our network:

 .. code:: bash